diegomics/jATG/1.stats/README.md

 # 1. Quick Stats
 🧬⚡️🧬⚡️🧬⚡️🧬⚡️

 This first analysis aims to generate a rapid overview of the genome assembly and produce outputs that come in handy posteriorly.
+You can provide a reference or close-related species for some analysis.

 ## Output:
 ```